How to get licensed and bonded

 Unsure of whether you need fidelity insurance or surety bonds?
 Please continue reading or see our guide to determine which bond you need.

-A license bond is needed in order to become bonded and licensed.
-It is required by various government departments to obtain a license.
-The license bond will vary by occupation, however they all guarantee you will follow the regulations set by the department requiring the bond.
+License bonds are needed in order to get a license and become "licensed and bonded".
+They are required by many different government departments, and the license bond you need will vary by your occupation and location.
+However, they all guarantee you will follow the regulations set by the department requiring the bond.
+License bonds are insurance for the public, not you.

 Woman: I am starting my own business selling used cars and would like to learn how to get licensed and bonded.